datastaxdevs/workshop-ai-as-api/README.md

 Gitpod is an IDE in the cloud (modeled after VSCode).
-It comes with a full "virtual machine" (actually a Kubernetes-managed container), which we will use as if it were our own computer (e.g. downloading files, executing programs and scripts, training the model and indeed starting the API from it).
+It comes with a full "virtual machine" (actually a Kubernetes-managed container), which we will use as if it were our own computer (e.g. downloading files, executing programs and scripts, training the model and eventually starting the API from it).

 The button below will:

 - spawn your own Gitpod container;
-- clone this repository in it and open in in the IDE;
+- clone this repository in it and open it in the IDE;
 - preinstall the required dependencies.

 **ctrl-click on the Gitpod button** to make sure you "Open in new tab"